Huntz-Group/.github/profile/README.md

 ## Hi there 👋
-🙋‍♀️ A short introduction - we like open sourcing
+🙋‍♀️ A short introduction - we like open sourcing <br>
-👩‍💻 Useful resources - we provide wide range open source project from beginer to the geek 🍿 Fun facts - just want to contribute back to the community 🧙 All start with commit, add, and push.
+👩‍💻 Useful resources - we provide wide range open source project from beginer to the geek <br>
+🍿 Fun facts - just want to contribute back to the community <br>
+🧙 All start with commit, add, and push <br>
 <!--

 **Here are some ideas to get you started:**